 Coconut Grove

 Walkable streets, banyan canopy, and the only true village-center dining and shopping scene in this group.
-At $2.65M median with +19.5% growth, the price tag confirms what residents already know about Grove lifestyle premium.
+At a $2.75M median with price per square foot up 17.0%, the price tag confirms what residents already know about Grove lifestyle premium.

 Read the Full Guide